607011/clip2data2clip/README.md

 Copy the DLLs from there to "Release".

-Do the same with 3rdparty/libspng/Release/spng.dll 3rdparty/zlib-1.2.13/Release/zlib.dll.
+Do the same with 3rdparty/libspng/Release/spng.dll and 3rdparty/zlib-1.2.13/Release/zlib.dll.

 Now `Release/clip2dataurl` will run properly.